vacp2p/vac.dev/docs/terms.md

 To the extent the Website provides any links to a third-party website, then its terms and conditions, including privacy policies, govern your use of those third-party websites.
 We have no control over such third-party websites and will not be liable for your use of or activities on any third-party websites accessed through the Website.
 If you access such third-party websites through the Website, it is at your own risk and you are solely responsible for your activities on such third-party websites.

+The Website may embed videos from Youtube, a service provided by Google LLC, using Youtube’s privacy-enhanced mode.
+When you interact with such videos, Youtube may place cookies on your personal device which do not directly identify individual users.
+Unless you are logged in to a Google account, Youtube will not store information to personalise your experience.
+We do not have any control over these cookies set by Youtube and it is recommended that you review YouTube’s embedding videos information page.

 ### Disclaimer

-The Website is provided by us on an 'as is' basis, and you use the Website at your own sole discretion and risk.
+The Website is provided by us on an ‘as is’ basis, and you use the Website at your own sole discretion and risk.

 We disclaim all warranties of any kind, express or implied, including without limitation the warranties of merchantability, fitness for a particular purpose, and non-infringement of intellectual property or other violation of rights.
 We do not warrant or make any representations concerning the completeness, accuracy, legality, utility, reliability, suitability, or availability of the use of the Website, the content on this Website, or otherwise relating to the Website, such content, or on any sites linked to this site.

 We make no claims that the Website or any of its content is accessible, legally compliant or appropriate in your jurisdiction.
 Your access or use of the Website is at your own sole discretion and you are solely responsible for complying with any applicable local laws.
 These disclaimers will apply to the maximum extent permitted by applicable law.

 ### Limitation of liability